RavazziniAndrea/multi-ping/README.md

-#ping-rs
+#multi-ping

-Simple utility to find hosts in a network :)
+Simple rust utility to find hosts in a network :)